Helping Afghanistan's Disabled children in Need

 Nisab: for the wealth to be subject to Zakat it must first achieve a minimum value.
 In several Hadiths, the Prophet ( PBUH ) established certain minimum values for the different levels of wealth and exempted anyone who owns less than the minimum from the payment of Zakat.
 However, once a person owns the minimum of any wealth, then the whole amount of that wealth becomes subject to Zakat.

 The amount of Nisab must be over and above what is required to satisfy the immediate basic needs of the payer, including family responsibilities and due debts.

 You can calculate your Zakat in minutes by using our calculator below.
-Giving your Zakat through Aryana Aid means that we will be able to help orphaned and disabled children who are in bound of a wheelchair, through our Zakat qualifying Wheelchair Project.
+Giving your Zakat through Aryana Aid means that we will be able to help orphaned and disabled children who are bound to a wheelchair, through our Zakat qualifying Wheelchair Project.

 We also have a 100% Zakat policy which means that every penny you give will be spent on helping those in urgent need.

 Zakat through Aryana Aid supports a disabled child with £12.00 for a pair of crutches £15 for urgent wheelchair repairs £40 to give a refurbished wheelchair and £120 for a brand new adapted wheelchair.
 Please take time to calculate and Pay your Zakat here.